himanshuc3/RockPaperScissors/README.md

 # RockPaperScissors

-A quick implementation of rock paper scissors with the help of html, css, plain javascript and qQuery.
+A quick implementation of rock paper scissors with the help of html, css, plain javascript and jQuery.
 NOTE: This site is not made responsive.